-The gathering of the Hebrew males in observance of God’s command in Deuteronomy 16:16 typifies the three platforms of the Christian salvation:
+The gathering of the Hebrew males in observance of God’s command in Deuteronomy 16:16 illustrates the three platforms of the Christian salvation:

 The Feast of Unleavened Bread

 The feast of Unleavened Bread consists of three subfeasts, each representing a part of salvation as shown below:

 - Passover (Lev.
 23:5) represents the blood of the Lamb.